ronachong/holbertonschool-sysadmin_devops/0x02-shell_redirections/README.md

 * 1-confused_smiley - a script that displays a confused smiley "(Ôo)'.
 * 2-hellofile - a script that displays the content of the file /etc/passwd.
 * 3-twofiles - a script that displays the contents of the files /etc/passed and /etc/hosts.
+* 4-lastlines - a script that displays the last 10 lines of /etc/passwd.